 When figuring the time to payback, one must also take into account the fact that this switch could potentially save a compressor from failure which would cost thousands of dollars to replace.

 To upgrade from the standard contactor to the SureSwitch, you must first make sure that it is appropriate.
 The rating on the sureSwitch is 30 amps full load which will replace just about all of the contactors in newer residential ac systems but some of the older systems have compressors that draw more power than that.
 Also, the unit will replace all single pole contactors in ac or heat pump units but there are rare occasions where it will not work to replace a two pole contactor.

 Once you have ensured that the air conditioner contactor upgrade is appropriate for your system, the process is very easy at it uses universal mounting and has a wiring adapter.
-You can purchase the SureSwitch from the System Upgrades section of our store on Amazon and, by watching our contactor replacement video, you can easily do it yourself and save.
+You can purchase the SureSwitch from Amazon and, by watching our contactor replacement video, you can easily do it yourself and save.